26 February 2012

 Ingredients:

-1) old cement planter- given to me by my mom
+1. An old cement planter, generously given to me by my mom.

-Started by carefully breaking the plate into four pieces- using a glass mosaic cutter.
-Then into smaller pieces.
-Keep the puzzle together, don't get the pieces muddled up
+I started by carefully breaking the plates into quarters using a glass mosaic cutter, then into smaller pieces.
+Keep the puzzle together as much as possible—you don’t want to mix up the pieces!

-First I tried smearing adhesive on to the pot, and then sticking the plate pieces on- but it was messy, so the next one I did, I applied adhesive to the back of each piece.
-Much tidier method.
+At first, I tried smearing adhesive directly onto the pot and then sticking the pieces on.
+It was messy.
+For the next batch, I applied adhesive to the back of each tile or plate fragment—much tidier and far easier to control.

 1. Anonymous2:51 AM